-Many people only spend a few days in Bhutan due to it's $250 per person per day fee.
+Many people only spend a few days in Bhutan due to its $200 USD per person per day fee.
 It can be difficult choosing what to see and do to make the most of your money.
-We've created a comprehensive guide of things to do in Bhutan, that showcases the most popular sites broken down by areas and districts.
-It's great for first-timers and return visitors alike!
+We’ve created a comprehensive guide of things to do in Bhutan, that showcases the most popular sites broken down by areas and districts.
+It’s great for first-timers and return visitors alike!

 Most backpackers spend an average of 4 days in Bhutan and that is enough to only see the highlights, but if you want to delve deeper into the trip of a lifetime, this breakdown offers a list of the must-see sites, and best areas to make a base when visiting the country.

 To skip to the section of your choice, click on the links below:

 - Paro – Tiger’s Nest Monastery and International Airport

 - We visited Bhutan on a 14 day round trip journey from Bangkok, Thailand.

 Things to do in Paro – Bhutan

 If you have a full day in town, top sites to visit are

 - The Paro Dzong